 Enjoy the vibrant culture and great breweries at the end of the day

-Discover the mountains, parks, and natural preserves near Asheville, NC, and explore the numerous stunning trails along verdant forests and wildflower meadows, view-packed summits, and stunning waterfalls.
+Discover the mountains, parks, and nature preserves near Asheville, NC, on awe-inspiring hiking tours.
+Explore the numerous stunning trails winding through verdant forests and wildflower meadows, view-packed summits, and stunning waterfalls.
 Scramble up the chutes and ladders or take your time and smell the roses — the options are endless.
 Climb the highest mountains east of the Mississippi or even hike the legendary Appalachian Trail!
 Put on your hiking boots, grab your poles, and prepare for an adventure.
 After a day of hiking, retreat to a local brewery and enjoy all the perks of this eclectic city!

 April through October